Gleethos/neureka/src/main/java/neureka/devices/README.md

 # Devices #

-The core file of this package is the "Device" interface. <br>
+The core file of this package is the `Device` interface. <br>
 Generally speaking devices are things that store tensors and optionally also have implementations for operations associated with them in the calculus package. <br>

-Because devices also store tensors the "Device" interface extends the "Storage" interface.
+Because devices also store tensors the `Device` interface extends the `Storage` interface.
-The Device interface also extends the "Component" interface located inside the main package, namely the "neureka" package.
+The `Device` interface also extends the `Component` interface located inside the main package, namely the `neureka` package.
 This is because instances of Device implementations are also components of tensors.
-Tensors "need to know were they are located at" while "devices need to know which tensors they host" ...
+Tensors *"need to know were they are located at"* while *"devices need to know which tensors they host"* ...
 Therefore, the following two ways of marrying both types exist : <br>

 ```